kubeflow/website/content/docs/guides/gke/gcp-e2e.md

   weight = 2
 +++

-This guide shows you how to use Kubeflow on Kubernetes Engine to implement an end-to-end machine learning workflow.
-By working through the guide, you'll learn how to deploy Kubeflow on Kubernetes Engine, train a machine learning model for image classification, save the trained model, and use the model for online inference (also known as online prediction).
+This guide walks you through an end-to-end example of Kubeflow on Google Cloud Platform (GCP).
+By working through the guide, you'll learn how to deploy Kubeflow on Kubernetes Engine (GKE), train a machine learning model for image classification, save the trained model, and use the model for online inference (also known as online prediction).

 ## Introductions